mobile-devices/ruby-agents-sdk/docs/to_user/Configure your device.md

-In this section we will configure your mobile device product (or Morpheus simulator) to be able to communicate with the vm.
+In this section we will configure your mobile device product (or Morpheus simulator) to be able to communicate with the VM.

 **KEEP IN MIND THAT THIS DOCUMENTATION MIGHT NOT BE UP TO DATE, PLEASE REFER TO THE DEVICE SOFTWARE DOCUMENTATION**